Notes on the Geography of Peninsular India: Vicinity of Hampi

 Trying to get out of Bangalore.
 Will the metro help?
 If experience elsewhere is a guide, the answer is no.

-National Highway 4, part of the "golden quadrilateral."
-The van is one of many that go back and forth, ferrying new Maruti cars south from the assembly plant in Gurgaon.
+National Highway 4 is part of the "golden quadrilateral."
+The van is one of many that ferry new Maruti cars south from the assembly plant in Gurgaon.
 This one, heading north, just might be empty.

-Another one, this time full.
-If you the impression that "controlled-access highway" has a different meaning in India than in most other countries, you'd be right.
+Another one, this one loaded.
+If you get the impression that "controlled-access highway" has a different meaning in India than in most other countries, you'd be right.

-Rest area heads-up.
-Yes, it's great fun to mock the English, until you have to have to ask for help in Kannada.
+Yes, it's great fun to mock the English until you have to ask for help in Kannada.

-The route was north on NH 4 to Chitradurga.
+We followed NH 4 to Chitradurga.
 Then we switched to NH 13, heavily travelled (still with those Maruti vans) but only two lanes.
-We left it at Hospet and have come a few miles west to the Tungabhadra Dam, more than 30 years since we last saw it.
+We left it at Hospet and have come a few miles west to the Tungabhadra Dam.
+It's more than 30 years since we last saw it.
 Back then, you could walk across the dam.
 No longer.
-It's another aspect of a new security consciousness.
-Nobody in 1980 thought that somebody might be crazy enough to blow up a dam.
+More security consciousness.
+Nobody in 1980 thought that anybody would be crazy enough to try blowing up a dam.